SUTLZY/Self-Driving-Cars/Part2：State Estimation and Localization for Self-Driving Cars/Module 3 - GNSS-INS Sensing for Pose Estimation/Module 3 - GNSS-INS Sensing for Pose Estimation.md

 # Module 3: GNSS/INS Sensing for Pose Estimation

+> 主要介绍了GPS和IMU两种感知传感器及其性能

-To navigate reliably, autonomous vehicles require an estimate of their pose (position and orientation) in the world (and on the road) at all times.
-Much like for modern aircraft, this information can be derived from a combination of GPS measurements and inertial navigation system (INS) data.
+To navigate reliably, autonomous vehicles require an estimate of their pose (position and orientation) in the world (and on the road) at all times. **Much like for modern aircraft, this information can be derived from a combination of GPS measurements and inertial navigation system (INS) data.**

 This module introduces sensor models for inertial measurement units and GPS (and, more broadly, GNSS) receivers; performance and noise characteristics are reviewed.
 The module describes ways in which the two sensor systems can be used in combination to provide accurate and robust vehicle pose estimates.

 ### 学习目标